libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 You might be asking yourself, why pick WebRTC over WebTransport in libp2p?
 It's like WebRTC but easier to implement and with less complexity.
 WebTransport is not without its limitations.

 WebTransport isn't supported [in all browsers](https://caniuse.com/webtransport).
 This lack of support is a big concern as it's unreasonable to expect users to _not_ use Firefox or Safari, or even older versions of Chromium-based browsers.

-Another issue is that browsers utilizing the WebTransport API can only connect to servers.
-This severely limits the utility of the transport as browser-to-browser communication is critical to closing the loop on full interoperability in libp2p.

 ## Legacy WebRTC implementations in libp2p